 As a small business owner, you’re likely performing a lot of roles in your business.

-The problem is, this is not a good way to do business if you want to build a business that supports your lifestyle instead of building a business that gives you a job.
+The problem is, that this is not a good way to do business if you want to build a business that supports your lifestyle instead of building a business that gives you a job.
 In a big business or large corporation, they even hire a CEO or chief executive officer whose responsibilities include planning, organizing, and managing the vision of the owner.

 That’s the role you should seek to fill as a small business owner with an online business – that of CEO.
 If the work goes outside the scope of what a CEO does, you should work toward delegating those tasks to people on your team.
 That’s the only way to get the freedom and peace of mind that you seek.
 To accomplish this sooner rather than later, you need to put a plan in place to make it happen.